slerman12/Help-me/3-Disproof.md

 The make-up review deadline was August 30th.
 I was notified of my stipend being cut and 2nd advisor leaving on July, 24th.
 July, 24th precedes August 30th.

-[ALso, this was added post-hoc](https://github.com/slerman12/Detective-Sam/blob/main/7-Ongoing.md) as a termination reason on 10/31/2023 (the official termination was on 10/12/2023, with my research plan as the reason).
+[This was added post-hoc](https://github.com/slerman12/Detective-Sam/blob/main/7-Ongoing.md) as a termination reason on 10/31/2023 (the official termination was on 10/12/2023, with my research plan as the reason).

 Prior to that I received a contradictory formal warning with multiple false statements.